• Skip to primary navigation

 4. Sweeten to Taste: After the infusion period is over, strain the liquid through a fine-mesh sieve or cheesecloth to remove the solids.
 Now, add the brown sugar or simple syrup.
 Taste as you sweeten, so you can customize the sweetness to your liking.

-5. Storage: Pour the dram into a clean, airtight glass bottle, ensuring the lid is tightly sealed.
+5. Storage: Pour the dram into a clean, airtight glass bottle, making sure the lid is tightly sealed.
 The homemade allspice dram should keep for about a year in the refrigerator.

 Applications in Cocktails

-• The Jamaican Old-Fashioned: A delightful twist on a classic, substituting simple syrup with allspice dram.
+• The Jamaican Old-Fashioned: a nice twist on a classic, substituting simple syrup with allspice dram.

 • The Lion's Tail: An ageless beauty of a bourbon cocktail, marrying bourbon with allspice dram and a hint of citrus.